chinapedia/wikipedia.abstract.en/Page/Hashish.md

 Manufacturing processes

-Récolte_de_la_résine_de_cannabis,_Uttarakhand,_Inde_288x512.ogv, India]] The sticky resins of the fresh flowering female cannabis plant are collected by pressing or rubbing the flowering plant between two hands and then forming the sticky resins into a small ball of hashish called charas.
+, India]] The sticky resins of the fresh flowering female cannabis plant are collected by pressing or rubbing the flowering plant between two hands and then forming the sticky resins into a small ball of hashish called charas.

 Mechanical separation methods use physical action to remove the trichomes from the dried plant material, such as sieving through a screen by hand or in motorized tumblers.
 This technique is known as "drysifting".
 The resulting powder, referred to as "kief" or "drysift", is compressed with the aid of heat into blocks of hashish; if pure, the kief will become gooey and pliable.
 When a high level of pure THC is present, the end product will be almost transparent and will start to melt at the point of human contact.

 Ice-water separation is another mechanical method of isolating trichomes.
 Newer techniques have been developed such as heat and pressure separations, static-electricity sieving or acoustical dry sieving.[59]

-American_medical_hashish(3).jpgs isolated with ice-water extraction method.]]
+s isolated with ice-water extraction method.]]

 Trichomes may break away from supporting stalks and leaves when plant material becomes brittle at low temperatures.
 After plant material has been agitated in an icy slush, separated trichomes are often dense enough to sink to the bottom of the ice-water mixture following agitation, while lighter pieces of leaves and stems tend to float.[60]